 Book Synopsis

-Based on the life of author David Baerwald's grandfather, The Fire Agent is an astonishing work of fiction that takes us from the idealism of nineteenth-century German science to the dawning of chemical warfare; from Japan's Yakuza to FDR's boutique spy shops; from the rise of fascism in Japan and Germany to America's global dominance at the dawn of the Cold War.
-A haunting novel about the weight of inheritance and the impossible decisions we face that can lead us to destroy what we love most, it has deep resonance for our own times.
+Based on the life of author David Baerwald's grandfather, The Fire Agent is historical fiction that reads like a thriller.
+It is an epic story that carries us from nineteenth-century German idealism to the onset of chemical warfare; from Japan's organized crime syndicates to FDR's spy networks; from the Nanking Massacre to the dawn of the Cold War.

 Review Quotes

 "The Fire Agent is an utterly engrossing novel of espionage, love, and tragedy.
 From the emergence of industrial science in Germany to the shadowy spy networks of prewar Tokyo and the corridors of American intelligence, David Baerwald brings the secret machinery at the heart of 20th-century geopolitics roaring to life.
-I absolutely loved it." --Kevin Powers, author of The Yellow Birds
+I absolutely loved it."--Kevin Powers, author of The Yellow Birds

 "A novel of inspiring humanity and heartbreaking fallibility, The Fire Agent shines a spotlight on the echoes still reverberating to this day.
 It's a spy novel, a war story, a love story.
 It is a brilliant piece of historical fiction that is hardly fictional at all."--Graham Yost, executive producer of The Americans and Slow Horses